ten-protocol/go-ten/design/gas/Design_gas.md

 Upon the production of a batch, all transactions enclosed within it would have made payments for gas.
 The aggregate sum, encompassing both layer 1 and layer 2 costs, will subsequently be debited to the address denoted as coinbase within the batch.
 It would be more practical for this address to be configurable.
 The reason being that the sequencer's address is derived from a key that must be safeguarded, and implementing any logic for fund transfer from it would necessitate code development.

-This entire logic can happen in the `evm_facade.go`.
+This entire logic happens in the `evm_facade.go`.

 ## Batch gas limit

 In order to prevent denial of service attacks we need to have a batch gas limit.
 This would lend itself well to Obscuro being EIP-1559 complaint making us able to dynamically price L2 fees based on congestion.
 For the initial version of the gas mechanics we can use a fixed L2 gas price and later on migrate to EIP-1559 compliancy.
 Taking cue from Optimism's approach to modifying the parameters, we should divide the parameters for Obscuro proportionally to L1 block creation time vs Obscuro L2 batch creation time.
 This should yield approximately identical behaviour.

+## L2 Fee Calculation

+The L2 fee is going to be fixed for phase 1.
+Later on it will move on to be dynamic.